 Finding a strong match

-- If there is a strong match, mabl executes the step action (completes the step) on the target element.
+- If there is a strong match, mabl executes the step action on the target element and moves on to the next step.

 - If a strong match is not found after the element is expected to have appeared and been actionable, mabl attempts an auto-heal.